 Progress on impaired driving has stalled since the mid-1990s.
 Despite earlier declines in alcohol-related highway deaths, about a third of all drivers who die in crashes in the U.S. have blood alcohol concentrations of 0.08 percent or higher.
-More than 7,000 deaths could have been prevented in 2010 if all drivers were below the legal limit.
+Nearly 7,000 deaths could have been prevented in 2015 if all drivers were below the legal limit.

 The key to reducing alcohol-impaired driving is deterrence.
 People are less likely to drink and drive if they believe they’ll get caught.
 Sustained and well-publicized enforcement is the best way to let potential violators know they won’t get away with it.